Build-9/Hytale-Example-Project/README.md

     - Speed Reduction

 ## Code Design Overview
-- QucickAccessComponent
+- Components
-    - Component that holds all the info needed
+    - QuickAccessComponent: Component that holds all the info needed.
+Can be tied to a player, item, or block
-- QuickAccessSystem (Ref CHange Events System)
+- Commands
+    - ComponentCommands: Commands to all & remove Components to player
+    - GUICommands: Commands to open and close GUI's
+- Systems
-    - Handles Adding, Removing, and getting items from the Component whenever its updated.
+    - QuickAccessSystem: Handles Adding, Removing, and getting items from the Component whenever its updated.
-- PacketFilter
+- PacketAdapters
-    - Handle User Interaction for selecting hotbar 9, If they have component, Open the GUI & show info.
+    - HotbarHandleOpenGui: Check users hotbar interaction.
+If they press 9 and have QuickAccessItem open the GUI
-- ItemPickupEvent
+- Events
-    - When item is picked up add the QuickAcessComponent to the player
+    - InventoryChangeEvent: When QuickAccessItem is placed in hotbar slot 9, add QuickAcessComponent to the player.
-- QuickAccessGUI
+- GUI:
-    - GUI to swap out tool/item
+    - SwapItemGUI: GUI used to swap out tool/item
-- ConfigPlayerGUI
-    - GUI to configure player specific settings for the mod.
-(Where items are stored hotbar location etc)
-- ConfigAdminGUI
-    - GUI to configure Admin settings for the mod.

 ### Special Thanks
-- Thanks to HytaleModding.dev website for some great info on how to set most of this up.
+- Thanks to Hytalemodding.dev website for some great info on how to set most of this up.
 [Modding Documentation Website](https://hytalemodding.dev/en)
 - Thanks to TroubleDEV for some amazing youtube tutorials [TroubleDEV Youtube Link](https://www.youtube.com/channel/UC8IirsfaLXk7WFn55j1zs-g)
 - Thanks to TroubleDEV's Discord to helping me through various issues.
 - Thanks to Plugin Template for code template.
 [Template Link](https://github.com/Build-9/Hytale-Example-Project)